Overview

 Item 13: Review of Accounts

-As part of our Investment Management Services, we monitor your accounts on an ongoing basis and
+As part of our Investment Management Services, Client accounts are monitored on an ongoing basis by the

-review them at least annually to help ensure your investments and allocations remain aligned with your
+Operating Officer, to help ensure Client investments and allocations remain aligned with the Client’s goals

-goals and objectives.
-Events that may trigger a special review would be unusual performance, addition or
+and objectives.
+Events that may trigger a special review would be unusual performance, addition or deletions

-deletions of Client imposed restrictions, excessive draw-down, volatility in performance, or buy and sell
+of Client imposed restrictions, excessive draw-down, volatility in performance, or buy and sell decisions

 Clients will receive trade confirmations from the broker(s) for each transaction in their accounts as well as